A) The Group

 B) The Group Scout Council

 The Group Scout Council is the electoral body, which supports Scouting in the Scout Group.
-It is the body to which the Group Executive Committee is accountable.
+It is the body to which the Group Trustee Board is accountable.

 i.
 Membership of the Group Scout Council is open to: